 And what is the fruit of all our hard work?
 Are we growing in love and generosity?
 Does our work truly bless others?
 Or does it bring isolation, strain, and heartache?

 It’s okay to work hard in polishing equipment and counting seed.
 But this is only the first step.
-It’s meaningless if at some point we don’t put the seed into the ground.
+And it’s meaningless if at some point we don’t also put the seed into the ground.

 Work hard without chasing the wind.
 Remember the work that matters.